grpc/proposal/A32-xds-circuit-breaking.md

 parameters do not apply to gRPC and will be ignored.
 See more in [Other parameters considered](#other-parameters-considered).

-With the introduction of [gRFC A28: xDS Traffic Splitting and Routing](https://github.com/grpc/proposal/blob/master/A28-xds-traffic-splitting-and-routing.md), it became possible for there to be more than one CDS LB policy instance for a given cluster (e.g., if one route pointed to a given cluster and a different route split traffic between that cluster and other clusters).
-However, after implementing the changes described in [gRPC A31: xDS RouteActions Support](https://github.com/grpc/proposal/pull/192), there will be only one CDS LB policy instance for a given cluster, which will make the CDS LB policy the logical place to implement circuit breakers.

 ## Overview

 The `Cluster` resource encodes the circuit breaking parameters in a list of